MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 When you run the example pipeline, you'll see a build similar to the following screenshot.
 :::image type="content" source="media/running-the-pipeline-first-time.png" alt-text="Screenshot of running the SpaceGameWeb pipeline the first time after turning on the Protect access to repositories in YAML pipelines toggle.":::

-You'll be asked to grant permission to the repositories your pipeline is checking out or has defined as resources.
+You'll be asked to grant permission to the repositories your pipeline checks out or has defined as resources.
     :::image type="content" source="media/asked-to-grant-permission.png" alt-text="Screenshot of being asked to grant permission to the SpaceGameWeb pipeline to access three repositories.":::

 Once you do, your pipeline will run, but it will fail because it will not be able to check out the `FabrikamFiberLib` repository as a submodule of `FabrikamFiber`.
 To solve this issue, explicitly check out the `FabrikamFiberLib`, for example, add a `- checkout: git://FabrikamFiber/FabrikamFiberLib` step, before the `-checkout: FabrikamFiber` step.